Skip to content

 Normality

-To assess the normality of our data, let’s first assess it visually and then double-check with a statistical test of normality (the Shapiro-Wilks test).
-A convenient package for this task is the ggpubr package which allows to to plot density plots and QQ plots.
+To assess the normality of our data, let’s first inspect it visually and then double-check with a statistical test of normality (the Shapiro-Wilks test).
+We will use ggplot2 for plotting.

 Let’s use a density plot to check if the data follow the normal/Gaussian curve: